Sophia Duleep Singh: Posthumous recognition

 Singh eventually received a place of honour in the suffragette movement alongside Emmeline Pankhurst.
 She inspired a next generation of activists within the United Kingdom such as Surat Alley.

 She was featured in the Royal Mail's commemorative stamp set "Votes for Women", issued on 15 February 2018.
 She appeared on the £1.57 stamp, selling The Suffragette.

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in April 2018.

 She was featured in the documentaries Sophia: Suffragette Princess (2015) and No Man Shall Protect Us: The Hidden History of the Suffragette Bodyguards (2018), portrayed in the latter production by actress Aila Peck.
 In 2022, Historic Royal Palaces commissioned Scary Little Girls theatre company to develop a play on Sophia Duleep Singh to tour London schools.
 The play, Fire: A Princess' Guide to Burning Issues, subsequently toured schools in West Yorkshire in July 2023 and Birmingham in November 2023.

 In January 2023, English Heritage announced that a blue plaque would be unveiled later that year on a house in Richmond, near Hampton Court Palace which Queen Victoria granted to Singh and her sisters in 1896.
 The plaque was unveiled at a ceremony on 26 May 2023.
 In 2023 it was announced that English actress Paige Sandhu would portray Singh in a biographical film titled Lioness.

+An exhibition The Last Princesses of Punjab will run at Kensington Palace from 26 March – 8 November 2026, showcasing objects illustrating Singh's life alongside her sisters, mother, grandmother and godmother.